National Tent Pegging team, based in Tulsa, seeks to pick up interest at exhibition this weekend

 This weekend, Riza, along with Malik and other USTPF teammates, will seek to further that legacy, or better yet create a new one.

 Sandwiched between a pair of polo events — the real draw for most spectators — as something of a halftime show, the team will not be performing under a prime billing.
 But their goal, simply, is to catch people’s attention and to get their minds on the sport for even a minute.
-Then, maybe, those folks will Tent Pegging a shot and discover the same magic team members like Riza and Malik still feel to this day.
+Then, maybe, those folks will give tent pegging a shot and discover the same magic Riza and Malik still feel to this day.

 “I love this sport,” Riza said.“It’s exciting.
 You get to focus in on that target and attack it with everything you have.
 I think if we get it on people’s radars they’ll discover the excitement, too.”